 The provision violated public policy, the majority concluded, because it enabled PLS to restrain its employees without providing them with consideration.
 The court also relied on out-of-state decisions, quoting authority that it “is one thing to uphold the restriction on an employee’s freedom where it results from an agreement entered into by the employee.
 But where the restriction on an employee’s freedom results from the employer’s agreement with another, the employee is deprived of his or her freedom without acquiescence and with no resulting benefit.”
 Additionally, a separate no-solicitation provision in the contract allowed the court to find the provision was redundant and the no-hire clause was a “back door restrictive covenant.”

 A two-judge dissent highlighted why the ruling was peculiar in questioning whether the majority utilized the correct analytical framework in reaching the decision.
 The dissent pointed out that the clause at issue was a “no-hire provision that binds Beemac, not a non-compete clause binding PLS’s employees,” further disagreeing with the majority’s conflation of the no-hire provision as equivalent to an employee restrictive covenant.

 Going forward, some may say the decision means no-hire provisions between commercial properties in a commercial contract – or any contract – may no longer be enforceable.
 Only time will tell how this decision will influence future contracts and litigation.

-For assistance in matters involving employment-related disputes, please contact Ashley L. Wilkinson or any other Meyer, Unkovic & Scott Employment Law attorney with whom you have worked.
+For assistance in matters involving employment-related disputes, please contact any Meyer, Unkovic & Scott Employment Law attorney with whom you have worked.